Can You Do Your Own Conveyancing?

 The most feasible situation for DIY conveyancing to occur is when you’re buying or selling a property without a mortgage or outstanding mortgage.
 It’s also possible to do your own conveyancing through Deeds of Gift (transfers with no money) or transfers of equity without a mortgage.
 If you still decide to continue alone, ensure you research the process well and are familiar with the tasks at hand.

 DIY conveyancing can cut your conveyancing costs slightly, but if you’re concerned about the price, then using Compare My Move’s free service to compare quotes would be a much simpler answer.
 There are many risks that come with doing the conveyancing yourself.
-If you're worried about what could happen but don’t feel like you can afford a professional conveyancing solicitor, then consider using Compare My Move to find someone within your budget.
+If you're worried about what could happen but don’t feel like you can afford a professional conveyancing solicitor, then consider using Compare My Move to find someone within your budget and compare some of the best conveyancers.
 Another cheap option would be online conveyancing where you can find qualified and registered conveyancers at a more manageable price.

 Doing Your Own Conveyancing